DuFanYin/market-dashboard/README.md

 5. No environment variables required

 ## Notes & Decisions
-- `page.tsx` is a client component to enable fine-grained polling without SSR coupling
+- `dashboard/page.tsx` is a client component to enable client-side polling
-- Server route `/api` enforces `cache: "no-store"` for live data
+- Server route `/api/market` enforces `cache: "no-store"` for live data
 - Stable ordering for OKX rows is guaranteed based on input symbols to avoid row flicker
 - Minimal styling is implemented with Tailwind; the layout remains simple and responsive